SrwR16/matshell/README.md

 </details>

-After using hyprpaper or some other means to set your wallpaper, run the script from [end-4](https://github.com/end-4/dots-hyprland) like this:
+After setting your wallpaper with your preferred wallpaper setter (swww, swaybg, etc.), you can run the color generation script from [end-4](https://github.com/end-4/dots-hyprland) like this:

 ```console
 $HOME/.config/ags/scripts/colorgen.sh "$HOME/.cache/current_wallpaper.jpg" --apply --smart